nyberry/nyberrysite/blog/moser.md

 This is one of the reasons why training a GP from medical school currently takes a minimum of 10 years.
 There are many so animals in the zoo- please let me know if I’m working this metaphor too hard- and learning about them all simply takes a long time.

 We draw on these hard-earned intellectual tools for illumination, in the same way that a mathematician might draw on their accumulated knowledge of geometry, algebra and combinatorics to solve Moser's circle problem.
-Or some other problem in their field.
+Or to shine light on some other problem in their field.
 At night.

 <img src="/blog/images/zebra2.png" alt="Zebras lit up at night" class="blog-img" style="border-radius: 70%;">